 Mrs Carre, Miss Chapman and Mrs Wheal are delighted to welcome you to Y3.
-The Year 3 team are so impressed with how well the children have settled to junior school life.
+The Year 3 team.

 All children will have a colour banded book and a library book to take home and they will be able to change this every Monday.
 We can provide a reading log if you require.
-Year 3 PE days are Tuesday and Thursday so their PE kit is required on these days.
+Year 3 PE days are Tuesday and Thursday so PE kit is to be worn to school on these days.
 A navy or black tracksuit may be worn in the colder months.

 Below is an overview of each term.
 For more detailed information regarding subject areas, please click here.

 Home Learning – if you need to send anything to school electronically, please email to: Y3@gomerjuniorschool.co.uk

 This term Year 3 will be learning about the Ancient Egyptians in our ‘Walk like an Egyptian’ history topic.
 We will step back in time to find out how the Egyptians live and find out what fantastic engineers they were.
 We will be using all of our new learning to write a persuasive advert to sell a tomb, creating our own myths, and step into the shoes of the famous Howard Carter and write a diary entry of his tomb discovery.
 As well as

 this, we will mummify a fish to enable us to write a set of detailed instructions.